libavg/libavg/sphinxdoc/ui.rst

         .. py:method:: getState() -> String

             Returns the state ("IDLE", "POSSIBLE" or "RUNNING") of the recognizer.

+    .. autoclass:: SwipeRecognizer(node, direction, [numContacts=1, directionTolerance=SWIPE_DIRECTION_TOLERANCE, minDist=MIN_SWIPE_DIST, maxContactDist=MAX_SWIPE_CONTACT_DIST, initialEvent=None, possibleHandler=None, failHandler=None, detectedHandler=None])

+        A :py:class:`SwipeRecognizer` detects movement of one or more contacts in a specified direction and with a minimal distance.
+Whether the gesture is recognized is determined when an up event occurs.

+        :param direction:

+            One of :py:const:`SwipeRecognizer.UP`, :py:const:`DOWN`, :py:const:`LEFT` or
+            :py:const:`RIGHT`.

+        :param numContacts: The minimum number of contacts for the swipe.

+        :param directionTolerance:

+            Maximum deviation from the ideal direction that the touch(es) may have in radians.

+        :param minDist:

+            Minimum distance between start position and end position of each contact in millimeters.

+        :param maxInterContactDist:

+            Maximum distance between the start positions of the different contacts.

     .. autoclass:: TapRecognizer(node, [maxTime=MAX_TAP_TIME, initialEvent=None, possibleHandler=None, failHandler=None, detectedHandler=None])